ConnorGibbons/SwiftAIS/README.md

 # SwiftAIS

-**SwiftAIS** lets you turn your Mac into a mobile AIS receiver using cheap, simple hardware!
-Utilizing an RTL-SDR, this software will demodulate AIS signals from vessels within range and output them as NMEA 0183 sentences.
+**SwiftAIS** lets you turn your computer into a mobile AIS receiver using cheap, simple hardware!
+Utilizing any SDR supported by SoapySDR, this software will demodulate AIS signals from vessels within range and output them as NMEA 0183 sentences.
 These sentences can be plugged into AIS decoders to reveal what information a vessel is broadcasting.

 ## Example Output